01-edu/public/subjects/road_intersection/README.md

 You can implement the following optional features :

-- Vehicle and traffic lights animation.
+- Vehicle and traffic lights animation and image rendering.
 You can find some cool assets :
   - [limezu](https://limezu.itch.io/)
   - [finalbossblue](http://finalbossblues.com/timefantasy/free-graphics/).
   - [mobilegamegraphics](https://mobilegamegraphics.com/product-category/all_products/freestuff/).